wasmvision/wasmvision/docs/development.md

 ## Latest builds

+All of our active development is happening in the `dev` branch.
+The `main` branch will contain the latest release version.

+Please use the `dev` branch as the base for any pull requests.
+Thank you!

 ### Linux

 You can download the latest development builds for Linux by looking under [Linux workflows](https://github.com/wasmvision/wasmvision/actions/workflows/linux.yml) then clicking on the latest one you want to test.